garyblu71mods/KerbNoteLite/README.md

 ## Development

 ### Building
-1. Open `KerbCalcProject.csproj` in Visual Studio
+1. Open `KerbNoteLite.csproj` in Visual Studio
 2. Ensure references to KSP assemblies are correct
 3. Build in Release mode
 4. Output DLL will be in `bin/Release/`